joeseos/necro-com/docs/campaigns/underhells-campaign/underhells-campaign-territories.md

 **Income:** The gang earns 2D6x10 credits from this Territory when collecting income.

-**Recruit:** While a gang oontrols this Territory, during step 6 of the pre-battle sequence, they may add D3 Hive scum to their starting gang for free for the duration of the battle.
+**Recruit:** While a gang controls this Territory, during step 6 of the pre-battle sequence, they may add D3 Hive scum to their starting gang for free for the duration of the battle.

 Forlorn Waystation - Secundan Abyss[​](#fornlorn-waystation-secundan-abyss "Direct link to Fornlorn Waystation - Secundan Abyss")
 ---------------------------------------------------